-(n) Net Patient Service Revenue
+(n) Net Patient Service Revenue and Other

 Patient service revenue of the Hospitals is recorded at rates established by the State of Maryland Health Services Cost Review Commission (HSCRC) and, accordingly, reflects actual charges to patients based on rates in effect during the period in which the services are rendered.
-The Hospitals have charge per case (CPC) agreements with the HSCRC, which are renewed annually.
-These CPC agreements establish a prospectively approved average charge per inpatient case (defined as hospital admissions plus births) and an estimated case mix index.
-These approved CPC targets are adjusted during the rate year for actual changes in case mix.
-The CPC agreements allow the Hospitals to adjust approved unit rates, within certain limits, to achieve the average CPC target for each rate year ending June 30.
+The Hospitals have charge per episode (CPE) agreements with the HSCRC, which are renewed annually.
+These CPE agreements establish a prospectively approved average charge per inpatient episode (defined as hospital admissions plus births less thirty day re-admissions) and an estimated case mix index.
+These approved CPE targets are adjusted during the rate year for actual changes in case mix.
+The CPE agreements allow the Hospitals to adjust approved unit rates, within certain limits, to achieve the average CPE target for each rate year ending June 30.